penafieljlm/salamander/README.md

 	#     content_encoding: The content_encoding field of OpenURI's response
 	#     last_modified:    The last_modified field of OpenURI's response
 	#     body:             Contains the body of OpenURI's response
-	# depth:    a positive integer indicating the breadth/depth of the current page, relative to one of the seed URLs
+	# depth:    A positive integer indicating the breadth/depth of the current page, relative to one of the seed URLs
 	puts "Just visited #{request}" end
 ```